Fermat-ORG/fermat-framework/CONTRIBUTING.md

 <br>
 #### Contributing to the Fermat Book

 It is very easy to contribute to the book, just edit the desired file and at the end you will find the "Propose file change" button.
+You can find the Fermat Book [here](https://github.com/bitDubai/fermat/tree/master/fermat-book).

 <br>